efab2022/efab2022.github.io/module3.md

     - expanding the underlying structure to support ensemble models, and to allow capturing hyperparameters for inner models.

 ![](img/credit_score1.png)
+___

+this project also had 3 confidential features that had a lot of predictive power, but were labelled poorly intentionally.
+Those 3 confidential features also had some small gaps and missing values.
+One of the core goals was to try different imputation strategies to fill in the blanks, and to try visualize how they spread and contribute to the final target label.

 ![](img/credit_score2.gif)
+___

+some of the work to enhance the custom optuna wrapper library:
 ![](img/optuna_3.png)